MSSW Application Requirements and Instructions

 Application Fee

 The $75 application fee is required when the application is submitted.
-Fee waivers are available for alumni of AmeriCorps, Peace Corps, Teach for America, McNair Scholars, HEOP, EOP, veterans of the U.S. armed forces, and applicants experiencing financial hardship.
-Applicants should request a waiver through the Application Fee Waiver Request Form after creating an online application and before submitting the application fee.
-Submitted fees are non-refundable.
-Please submit fee waiver requests at least one to two weeks before the deadline.
+Fee waivers may be available for AmeriCorps, Peace Corps, Teach for America, McNair Scholars, HEOP, EOP, U.S. military veterans, and applicants experiencing financial hardship.

 Resume and Professional Experience

-Submit a detailed current resume.
-Paid work and volunteer experience should be listed separately, beginning with the current or most recent position.
-Include month and year for start and end dates.
-The resume may be longer than one page.
+Submit a detailed, current resume.
+Paid and volunteer experience should be listed separately, beginning with the most recent position.
+Include the month and year for all start and end dates.

-• Indicate whether each experience was full-time or part-time, paid or unpaid.
+• Identify whether each experience was paid or unpaid.

-• For part-time experience, include weekly hours worked.
+• For part-time roles, include the number of hours worked each week.

-• List the larger agency and the program or department where you worked or volunteered.
+• Identify the larger agency and the specific department or program.

 Essays

-Applicants must respond to 2–3 essay prompts in separate essays.
-Essay questions may change from year to year and are available in September for admission to the following spring and fall terms.
-Applicants should use the essays to describe their motivation for pursuing social work, professional goals, commitment to social justice, and the communities or populations they hope to serve.
+Applicants respond to two or three prompts in separate essays.
+Prompts may change each year.
+Applicants should use the essays to discuss their motivation for social work, professional goals, commitment to social justice, and the communities or populations they hope to serve.

 Letters of Reference

-All applicants must submit two letters of reference.
-Applicants who received a degree within the past five years must provide at least one academic reference from faculty at that institution.
-Applicants more than five years from their most recent degree are encouraged to provide an academic reference.
+All applicants must submit two letters.
+Applicants who received a degree within the past five years must submit at least one academic reference from a faculty member at that institution.

-• Appropriate references include professors, employers, volunteer supervisors, or professionals who know the applicant in a professional context.
+• Appropriate recommenders include professors, employers, volunteer supervisors, and professionals familiar with the applicant’s work.

 • Personal references are not accepted.

-• Applicants must not upload a letter on behalf of a recommender.
+• Applicants must not upload recommendation letters on behalf of recommenders.

 • Applicants should not participate in drafting their recommendation letters.

-• The online application system accepts only two letters of reference.
+• The application system accepts only two letters.

 Applications will not be reviewed until all required transcripts have been received.

 Applicants must submit official transcripts for evaluation during the initial application process.
-Transcripts must include courses, credits, and grades, including transfer and study abroad coursework.
-Applicants must submit a transcript from each university attended for at least one term, regardless of the number of credits received.
+Transcripts must include courses, credits, and grades, including transfer and study-abroad coursework.

 International Coursework and Degree Evaluation

 Applicants who completed a degree outside the United States must demonstrate academic equivalency to a standard U.S. bachelor’s degree.
-For coursework completed outside the U.S., applicants must submit an official course-by-course evaluation from one of the following agencies:
+An official course-by-course evaluation must be submitted through one of the approved agencies below:

-After accepting an offer of admission, students must submit any outstanding official electronic transcript.
-Courses, credits, grades, and degree conferral must be included.
-Graduate students must provide an official transcript showing bachelor’s degree conferral before entering graduate studies.
+After accepting admission, students must submit any outstanding official electronic transcript showing courses, credits, grades, and degree conferral.

 Official Domestic Transcripts